 - Maximum deduction of Rs.50,000 per year on premium payments for senior citizen parents.

-- A deduction of Rs.5,000 can be claimed every year on expenses related to health check-ups.
+- A deduction of Rs.5,000 can be claimed every year on expenditure related to health check-ups.
 This limit includes the check-up expenses of all members in a family, including spouse, kids and parents.

 Union Budget - Rise in tax deduction under Section 80D